You are here

 Food and drink manufacturing: Establishing baseline contributions to climate change and identifying scope for reduction of environmental impacts

-This project is providing baseline measurements of greenhouse gas emissions and energy usage for various Scotland’s food & drink production & manufacturing processes.
-We are also developing a case study for the malting industry and providing datasets and tools to show how these processes can be optimised to reduce the environmental impact of producing and manufacturing food & drink products.
+This project is providing baseline measurements of greenhouse gas emissions and energy usage for various of Scotland’s food and drink production, as well as manufacturing processes.
+We are also developing a case study for the malting industry and providing datasets and tools to show how these processes can be optimised to reduce the environmental impact of producing and manufacturing food and drink products.

 • Food & Drink Improvements